timemachine3030/blog/source/_posts/test-code-document.md

 Let's look at that `markdownParser` code block again.
 There are two distinct parts: (a) the `require` statements and (b) a function definition.
 If we stripped out the all the code blocks in this file and concatenated them together we would have a running script, but it would not be well organized.
 The order that you describe things is not always the order in which the compiler/interpreter wants them.
 This is fundamental in Donald Knuth's description of the Weave and Tangle programs.

-For now we have used simple names for the blocks: `Function`, `Usage`, `markdownParser`.
-We can standardize these into a syntax, one that won't collide with other markdown syntax and allows us to: (1) signal that this is no ordinary code block, we need to do something with it, (2) a verb that describes what to do, (3) a noun that can act as a label or destination, and (4) the purpose of the code block, its *raison d'être*.
+So far we have used simple names for the blocks: `Function`, `Usage`, `markdownParser`.
+We can standardize these into a syntax[^5], one that won't collide with other markdown syntax and allows us to: (1) signal that this is no ordinary code block, we need to do something with it, (2) a verb that describes what to do, (3) a noun that can act as a label or destination, and (4) the purpose of the code block, its *raison d'être*.

 ```
   (#save: "somefile.js":imports)